omargammoh/rpislave/README.md

 * Connect the rpi to the internet and:
   * Get the rpislave repository:
     * `sudo git clone -b master https://github.com/omargammoh/rpislave.git ~/rpislave`
-  * Get the configuration file from somewhere and put it in the right place, for example:
+  * Create the folder ~/rpislave_conf and make sure there is one configuration file in it (or in its subfolders). the configuration file name is not important, it just needs to end with ".json". if the ~/rpislave_conf folder is a git repo, then you will be able to easily update the configuration later. for documentation of the configuration file, see the rpi-master website. this step can be done with a command like:
-    * `conf_id=4d5eece56a8ac282dd06&&sudo git clone https://gist.github.com/$conf_id.git ~/rpislave_conf`
+    * `sudo git clone https://gist.github.com/4d5eece56a8ac282dd06.git ~/rpislave_conf`
   * Install things (will take a while):
     * `sudo python ~/rpislave/setup.py`
   * Reboot, The server will start automatically after the reboot